wangwei-cmd/Katsevich-algorithm/README.md

 # Example 2
 **##Exapmle 2: Reconstruct CT images from the data subset 'dcm000' of the 'Truth-Based CT (TrueCT) Reconstruction Challenge'.**

-Step 1: Download the dataset of the challenge (This may need contact the challenge organizer https://www.aapm.org/GrandChallenge/TrueCT/).
+Step 1: Download the dataset of the challenge (This may needs to contact the challenge organizer https://www.aapm.org/GrandChallenge/TrueCT/).

  Step 2: Copy the 'dcmproj_copd' directory of  the challenge dataset to our resposity folder.
 The file structure should looks like this:
 <pre>